-It long before was Mesopotamia or Ancient Egypt that goldsmithing first began along shores of the Black Sea, in the land we now know as Bulgaria.
+Ιt was long before Mesopotamia or Ancient Egypt that goldsmithing first began along shores of the Black Sea, in the land we now know as Bulgaria.
 Just a few kilometres from the city of Varna, a Copper Age cemetery was discovered to contain the oldest gold objects ever discovered, dating back to between 4600 and 4200 BCE.
-These precious items, excavated between 1972 and 1990, along with other ancient artefacts are housed at the Varna Museum in Bulgaria.
+These precious excavated between 1972 and 1990, along with other ancient artefacts are housed at the Varna Museum in Bulgaria.